CEO of major Nigerian bank killed in California helicopter crash, director-general of WTO says

 The chief of one of Nigeria’s largest banks has died in a helicopter crash in Southern California

-Herbert Wigwe, chief executive of Access Bank, was among the six people on board when the helicopter crashed shortly after 10 p.m.
+Herbert Wigwe, chief executive of Access Bank, was among the six people on board when the aircraft went down shortly after 10 p.m.
 Bamofin Abimbola Ogunbanjo, former chair of NGX Group, the Nigerian stock exchange, was also killed.

-Their deaths were confirmed by Ngozi Okonjo-Iweala, a former Nigerian finance minister who is now the director general of the World Trade Organization.
+Their deaths were confirmed Saturday by Ngozi Okonjo-Iweala, a former Nigerian finance minister who is now the director-general of the World Trade Organization.

 “Terribly saddened by the news of the terrible loss of Herbert Wigwe ... his wife and son as well as Bimbo Ogunbanjo in a helicopter crash,” Okonjo-Iweala wrote in a post on X, formerly known as Twitter.
 “May the souls of the departed rest in perfect peace.”

-The death of Wigwe, 57, shocked many in Nigeria and in the banking sector where he was widely seen as an industry leader having been involved in two of the country’s biggest banks, including Guaranty Trust Bank where he was previously executive director.
+The death of Wigwe, 57, shocked many in Nigeria and in the banking sector.
+He was widely seen as an industry leader, having been involved in two of the country’s biggest banks, including Guaranty Trust Bank, where he was previously executive director.

 Under Wigwe’s leadership, Access Bank’s assets and presence grew beyond borders in several African countries.